Policy & Basic Approach

 Hydrogen Building a hydrogen value chain Feb.
 2021: ITOCHU ENEX, Air Liquide Japan and ITOCHU Corporation sign a memorandum of understanding on strategic collaboration for construction of a hydrogen value chain.

-Fiscal 2023: Be involved in the start of construction and operation of hydrogen stations for commercial vehicles and trucks
+After Fiscal 2024: Maintaining operations of hydrogen stations for commercial vehicles and trucks.

-2030: Enter the hydrogen energy market and the EV market after closing watching these market trends
+Fiscal 2030: Enter the hydrogen energy market and the EV market after closing watching these market trends.

 2030,